helm/helm-mapkubeapis/CONTRIBUTING.md

 it's likely that another user has already reported the issue you're facing, or it's a known issue that we're already aware of.
 It is also worth asking on the Slack channels.

-## Milestones

-We use milestones to track progress of specific planned releases.

-For example, if the latest currently-released version is `3.2.1`, an issue/PR which pertains to a specific upcoming bugfix or feature release could fall into one of two different active milestones:
-`3.2.2` or `3.3.0`.

-Issues and PRs which are deemed backwards-incompatible may be added to the discussion items for Helm 4 with [label:v4.x](https://github.com/helm/helm/labels/v4.x).
-An issue or PR that we are not sure we will be addressing will not be added to any milestone.

-A milestone (and hence release) can be closed when all outstanding issues/PRs have been closed or moved to another milestone and the associated release has been published.

 ## Semantic Versioning

 Helm maintains a strong commitment to backward compatibility.
 All of our changes to protocols and